VivanPanda/arduinomap/docs/intro.md

 ## Hardware

-To really involve yourself with the lessons, and truly experience what the Arduino has to offer, I would recommend purchasing an Arduino kit which contains many of the sensors, input and output devices we will come across in this course.
+To truly involve yourself with the lessons and experience what the Arduino has to offer, I would recommend purchasing an Arduino kit which contains many of the sensors, input and output devices we will come across in this course.
 Some kits that are recommended include:
 - [Official Arduino Start Kit](https://store.arduino.cc/products/arduino-starter-kit-multi-language)
 - [ELEGOO's Super Starter Kit](https://us.elegoo.com/products/elegoo-uno-r3-super-starter-kit)